Lipotriches

-In biology, Lipotriches is a large genus of sweat bees in the family Halictidae, distributed widely throughout the Eastern Hemisphere though absent from Europe.
+Lipotriches is a large genus of sweat bees in the family Halictidae, distributed widely throughout the Eastern Hemisphere though absent from Europe.
 There are nearly 200 species in 9 subgenera.
 They commonly have prominent bands of hair on the margins of the metasomal segments.

 Description and biology

 Members of this genus are important pollinators of plants, especially grasses, in fact 5 species of this genus from South Africa are recorded to gather grass pollen, with four doing so exclusively.
 They often have more slender bodies relative to other nomiine bees.